Torbjørn Agdestein: Inverness Caledonian Thistle

-Agdestein signed for Inverness CT in July 2013 on a six- month contract, the club beating off competition from Viking.
+Agdestein signed for Inverness Caledonian Thistle in July 2013 on a six- month contract, the club beating off competition from Viking.
 However, Agdestein suffered a lack of playing time due to the form of Billy McKay and only made one start.
 Despite a desire to sign a new contract, Agdestein left the club when his contract expired and his agent said he was in talks with English clubs.